-In March 2017, the FASB issued ASU No. 2017-07, "Compensation-Retirement Benefits (Topic 715), Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost".
+In March 2017, the FASB issued ASU No. 2017-07, "Compensation-Retirement Benefits (Topic 715), Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost."
 The standard requires that an employer report the service cost component in the same line items as other compensation costs arising from services rendered by the pertinent employees during the period.
 The other components of net benefit cost are required to be presented in the income statement separately from the service cost component and outside of operating profit.
 The standard is effective for public companies for annual periods beginning after December 15, 2017, including interim periods within those annual periods.
 Prior periods are required to be recast.
 The Company adopted this standard on January 1, 2018.
-The impact of this standard was a reclassification of \$179 of other components of net periodic benefit cost to Other expense, net on the Condensed Consolidated Statements of Operations and Comprehensive Loss for the three months ended March 31, 2017.
-The Company utilized a practical expedient included in the ASU which allowed the Company to use amounts previously disclosed in its pension and other postretirement benefits not for the prior period as the estimation basis for applying the required retrospective presentation requirements.
+The impact of this standard was a reclassification of \$179 and \$358 of other components of net periodic benefit cost to Other expense, net on the Condensed Consolidated Statements of Operations and Comprehensive Income for the three and six months ended June 30, 2017, respectively.
+The Company utilized a practical expedient included in the ASU which allowed the Company to use amounts previously disclosed in its pension and other postretirement benefits note for the prior period as the estimation basis for applying the required retrospective presentation requirements.